toxicbeats/pizzert-new-fortnite-undetected-cheat/README.md

 # Pizera - Fortnite "Cheating" Software

 ## ⚠️ WARNING ⚠️
-**We are NOT responsible for any bans, hardware issues, or other consequences that may arise from using Pizera.
+**We are NOT responsible for any bans, hardware issues, or other consequences that may arise from using Pizzera.
 Use at your own risk!**

 **If someone sold this to you, you have been scammed.
-Pizera is completely free and open-source.**
+Pizzera is completely free and open-source.**

 ---

 ## About
-Pizera is a tool designed for experimentation and educational purposes only.
+Pizzera is a tool designed for experimentation and educational purposes only.
 It is not intended for malicious use or to harm the integrity of online gaming.

 ## Features
 - Infinite Ammo